 Conclusion No parent wants to face a custody case, but it is a reality that separated parents will have to face.
 Although it isn't fair, as a father facing a custody case, it can be more difficult to achieve 50-50 custody or full custody than a mother, but it's not impossible.
 In fact, with a knowledgeable and skilled attorney advocating for you and fighting for the best interests of your child it can be more possible than you might think.
-If you are facing a custody case, it is vital that you pay close attention to the contents of this eBook because it will do you wonders in improving your ability to get an equal time-sharing custody arrangement in your case.
+If you are facing a custody case, it is vital that you pay close attention to the contents of this eBook because it will do you wonders in improving your ability to get an equal timesharing custody arrangement in your case.
 At Brian D. Perskin & Associates we will help you to determine what type of divorce will be best for you, including uncontested, mediated, collaborative and litigated divorces, and we'll help you figure out the roadmap to the successful resolution of your custody issues.
 Hang in there.
-We know this isn't easy, but we'll do everything we can to help you get through the process and achieve your desired outcomes. .
+We know this isn't easy, but we'll do everything we can to help you get through the process and achieve your desired outcomes.

-New York Divorce Attorneys Every divorce is unique and requires a thoughtful approach, especially when you are dealing with a narcissist.
-At Brian D. Perskin & Associates we understand just how challenging it can be to divorce a narcissist.
-We are here to help you navigate the process of divorcing a narcissist and regaining control of your life again.
+New York Divorce Attorneys Every custody case is unique and requires a thoughtful approach.
+At Brian D. Perskin & Associates we understand just how challenging it can be to facing a custody case.
+We are here to help you navigate the custody process and inform you of your rights as a father.

 Contact Us

 New York City Office

 600 Third Avenue, 2nd Floor New York, NY 10016

-(866) 926-5813

-Brooklyn Office

-44 Court Street Suite 1210, Brooklyn, NY 11201
+Brooklyn Office 44 Court Street Suite 1210, Brooklyn, NY 11201

-(718) 752-7426